mpalash/aliakbarmehta/pages/cv.md

 :   *Editorial text:* **[FOOD and Other Practices at the Arthouse](https://aliakbarmehta.com/content/food-and-other-practices-at-the-arthouse)**.
 In A. A. Mehta & V. Saumya (Eds.), Visual Culture and Contemporary Art Journal #4.
 Aalto University

 2017:

-*Article:* **[Locating: The Museum of Impossible Forms](https://koneensaatio.fi/en/museum-of-impossible-forms/)**.
+:   *Article:* **[Locating: The Museum of Impossible Forms](https://koneensaatio.fi/en/museum-of-impossible-forms/)**.
 In *Kone Foundation Boldness Blog*.

 2017

-*:   Interview:* **[Border Crossing: Reshaping the Agency of Struggle](https://aliakbarmehta.com/content/border-crossing-reshaping-the-agency-of-struggle)**.
+:   *Interview:* **[Border Crossing: Reshaping the Agency of Struggle](https://aliakbarmehta.com/content/border-crossing-reshaping-the-agency-of-struggle)**.
 In *CuMMA Papers Publication Series*.
 Aalto University.

 2017

-*:   Journal article:* **[The Photons of Politics: Footnotes for a New History](https://aliakbarmehta.com/content/the-photons-of-politics-footnotes-for-a-new-history)**.
+:   *Journal article:* **[The Photons of Politics: Footnotes for a New History](https://aliakbarmehta.com/content/the-photons-of-politics-footnotes-for-a-new-history)**.
 In S. Boynick (Ed.), *RAB-RAB Journal for Political and Formal Inquiries in Art*, #4.1 (pp. 67-79), RAB-RAB Press.

 2015

-*:   Exhibition Essay:* **[No one at the ceremony remembers to mention the artist](https://aliakbarmehta.com/content/no-one-at-the-ceremony-remembers-to-mention-the-artist)**. for Vidha Saumya’s exhibition, *No one at the ceremony remembers to mention the artist*.
+:   *Exhibition Essay:* **[No one at the ceremony remembers to mention the artist](https://aliakbarmehta.com/content/no-one-at-the-ceremony-remembers-to-mention-the-artist)**. for Vidha Saumya’s exhibition, *No one at the ceremony remembers to mention the artist*.
 Third Space.

 2014
 :   *Artist books:* **Site: Stage: Structure**.
 StudioVAAK.